dji-sdk/Onboard-SDK/Onboard_API_Doc/Onboard_API_introduction.md

 |13|VERT_THRUST<br>HORI_ATTI_TILT_ANG<br>YAW_ANG|10 ~ 100 (use with precaution)<br>-30 degree ~ 30 degree<br>-180 degree ~ 180 degree|0b001000XX|
 |14|VERT_THRUST<br>HORI_ATTI_TILT_ANG<br>YAW_RATE|10 ~ 100 (use with precaution)<br>-30 degree ~ 30 degree<br>-100 degree/s ~ 100 degree/s|0b001010XX|

+The input of HORI_POS is a position offset instead a actual position.
+This design aims to take both GPS flight and vision-based flight into account.
+If the developer wants to use GPS navigation, the GPS information sent by Matrice 100 can be used to calculate position offset.
+While in vision-based flight application, developers should have their own positioning device (along with Gudiance or GPS to provide velocity measurement) to do position control.
+For example, [xuhao1 SDK package](https://github.com/xuhao1/dji_sdk/blob/master/src/modules/dji_services.cpp) realizes a GPS-based position control where target position can be passed as GPS coordinate.

+We suggest developers do not user VERT_POS control mode indoor when Matrice 100 does not have Guidance installed or the flight height is larget than 3 meters.
+Because in indoor environment, barometer can be very inaccurate, the vertical controller may fail to keep the height of Matrice 100.

 **CAUTION！VERY IMPORTANT：control mode has entering conditions：**